 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-We’re just barely into August, but we’re already looking ahead to the fall.
+March is well underway and we’ve got some great events coming up.

 The weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include: